-A former youth worker, Dr Charlotte Dean devotes her professional life to working with young people.
-She is at the forefront of embedding Citizen Inquiry (Citizen Science + Inquiry-Based Learning) at the University of Hull.
+Youth worker and academic, Dr Charlotte Dean devotes her professional life to working with young people to develop environmental education projects which really are aimed at saving the world!
+She is at the forefront of embedding the methodology of Citizen Inquiry (Citizen Science + Inquiry-Based Learning) at the University of Hull.
 Working with a range of public and community stakeholders, she explores the barriers and challenges faced by those who want to get involved and tackle issues that affect their lives.
-Can young people lead the debate and offer solutions?
+Can young people lead the debate about the environment and offer solutions?
 Charlotte thinks they can.

 Young people designed the research methodology including an open source survey, using the NQuire platform.
 Much of this work is done online with resources and activities which are supplied to schools.
 Social media sites such as Twitter have also played a part.
 Young people made various digital products during the project and also a film about plastic waste.

-The Just Like Our Lives film, which was co-created with the East Riding Children in Care Council, gives these young people a voice, has had over 2650 views, and was shortlisted for the World Health Organisation Health for All, Scout, Making a Positive Difference and Lift Off international Film Festivals.
+The Just Like Our Lives film gives these young people a voice and helps educate teachers about some of the issues faced in education by young people in care.
+The film has had over 2650 views, and was shortlisted for the World Health Organisation Health for All, Scout, Making a Positive Difference and Lift Off international Film Festivals.

 The Rewilding Reading project was funded by the Ferens Education Trust and facilitated a series of Rewilding Reading events in which the University of Hull, Hull Libraries, the Schools Information Service, Child Dynamix, Probe Ltd and Hull City Council Youth Development Service invited young people living in disadvantaged areas of Hull to engage with bushcraft and storytelling events which took place in urban wild spaces close to them.
 The events aimed to inspire young people to engage with wild literature through participation in wild bushcraft activities and immersion in wild storytelling.
 Watch the film, made by Flygirl Films, to find out more!